microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

     ![New file](./Media/NewFile.png)

-1. From the **Home** tab, we'll select the **OneLake data hub** option and then **Power BI datasets** to create a new live connection to an existing dataset in the cloud.
+1. From the **Home** tab, we'll select the **OneLake data hub** option and then **Power BI semantic models** to create a new live connection to an existing semantic model in the cloud.

     ![Data hub](./Media/DataHub.png)

-1. From the **OneLake data hub** window, we'll select the published Direct Lake dataset from the **Data modeling** lab and then the **Connect** button to create a new **Live connection** to our dataset.
+1. From the **OneLake data hub** window, we'll select the published Direct Lake semantic model from the **Data modeling** lab and then the **Connect** button to create a new **Live connection** to our semantic model.

     ![Data hub connect](./Media/DataHubConnect.png)

-1. In the bottom right corner of our current file, the text **Connected live to the Power BI dataset** is now present, including the name of the dataset and the workspace it's located within.
+1. In the bottom right corner of our current file, the text **Connected live to the Power BI dataset** is now present, including the name of the semantic model and the workspace it's located within.

     ![Connected live](./Media/ConnectedLive.png)